RSDKModding/RSDK-Modding-Wiki/docs/RSDKv3/Functions/Math/SetBit.md

 - `Value`
 The variable to update.
 - `BitPos`
-The position of the bit to set, indices 0-7 are valid.
+The position of the bit to set.
+Indices 0-7 are valid.
 - `Bit`
 Updated boolean value.

 ## Return Value
-None.
+Updates `Value` with the applied bit.

 ## Syntax
 ```